Sheyin/Lurky/README.md

 ## Known Issues:
 - "surprise" only works once and may require a restart of Lurky to function again.
 - "!play (link)" seems to have issues with certain links, stemming from youtube and youtube_dl, causing "video does not exist" errors.
-- Some false positives on greetings/responses, fixed many as they popped up but need more experimental data/observation.
-May need to replace greetings with a regular expression for more strict responses.
+- Some false positives on greetings/responses, fixed using better regular expressions, but there might be cases I overlooked.
+- Disabled stats temporarily (logic with key errors found; need to investigate further)